GEOS-DEV/GEOS/src/coreComponents/mesh/mpiCommunications/docs/SpatialPartition.rst

 Graph-based partitioning
 ---------------------------

-The Graph-based partitioning is used only when importing exernal meshes using the ``PAMELAMesh`` (see :ref:`TutorialFieldCase` section for more details using external meshes).
-While importing the mesh, PAMELA computes the graph of connectivity between all the volume elements of the mesh.
-The partitioning is then done using the METIS_ library.
+The Graph-based partitioning is used only when importing exernal meshes using the ``VTKMesh`` (see :ref:`TutorialFieldCase` section for more details using external meshes).
+While importing themesh, ``vtk`` computes the graph of connectivity between all the volume elements of the mesh.
+The partitioning is then done using whether a KD-tree or the PTSCOTCH_, METIS_, PARMETIS_ libraries.
 The graph is not weighted so the expected result is as mesh divided in ``n`` parts, with ``n`` being the number of MPI ranks used for simulation containing a similar amount of cells.

 Ghost ranks
 ===============